Overview

 Complications

-Although indigestion doesn't usually have serious complications, it can affect your quality of life by making you feel uncomfortable and causing you to eat less.
-You might miss work or school because of your symptoms.
+Although indigestion doesn't usually have serious complications, it can affect your quality of life.
+You may eat less.
+You also might miss work or school because of your symptoms.

 Diagnosis